zrosenbauer/demo-ato-series/README.md

 **source:** [https://www.owasp.org/index.php/Credential_stuffing](https://www.owasp.org/index.php/Credential_stuffing)

-That feels a bit abstract especially for the non-security types.
-Lets simplify this a bit, a credential stuffing attack at its core is when a fraudster takes a list of email & password combos (sometimes from another breach), trys to login on a website and see which ones let them into the account.
+That feels a bit abstract, especially for the non-security types.
+Let's simplify this a bit, a credential stuffing attack at its core is when a fraudster takes a list of email & password combos (sometimes from another breach), tries to log in on a website and see which ones let them into the account.
 They then use the account(s) to commit fraud or sell them on the dark web.

 ## How to stop ATO.